Regular Coffee Mornings

 Sunday 16th December Caribbean Christmas Concert in the church at 6pm followed by refreshments in the Hub.

 Monday 24th December – 9 Lessons and Carols in the church at 6pm

 As part of the commemoration of 100 years since Armistice Day 1918, Broadwoodwidger Parish Council has erected one of the Royal British Legions soldier silhouettes, on the village green.
 As we have no war memorial on the green, we intend to use the soldier as the focal point for a time of remembrance at 11am on the 11th of November, when the names of those whom we know of that died and also those who served in both world wars from the Parish will be read out, followed by a two minute silence.
 This will be followed by a service in the church.
 Please come along and join us in honouring all those who have served our country.

 The Local History Society autumn meetings got off to a good start with a presentation by Kim Baldacchino on “Bratton and Godescote: A local study” Kim specializes in the history of Bratton Clovelly, part of the parish of Broadwoodwidger used to be within the boundaries of Bratton.
 Kim is an excellent speaker and we were pleased to see the Hub full for this event.
 It has certainly given us lots to think about and plan for the future.
 The next meeting will be held on Monday 15th October 7pm at the Hub, when the presentation will be given by a National Trust ranger on “Lydford George”, hope you can join us.

-You don’t have to be a history buff to join us, we are a friendly crowd of people enjoying a varied programme of talks and in the summer visits, so why not come along to one of the above meetings.Find out more about Broadwoodwidger Local History Group...
+You don’t have to be a history buff to join us, we are a friendly crowd of people enjoying a varied programme of talks and in the summer visits, non-members are welcome to our talks.Find out more about Broadwoodwidger Local History Group...